-If you think that your wordpress pages are loading slowly, it is time to do some troubleshooting to improve the page speed.
+If you think that your WordPress pages are loading slowly, it is time to do some troubleshooting to improve the page speed.
 Do not wait in doing the troubleshooting and let your site’s success be its downfall.
 Whether you’re a developer or a website owner, you want your site to handle any type of traffic without slowing down.

 I will walk you through steps you can take and tools you can use to validate your site so the site will load the web pages so it will satisfy you and your visitors.
-So how to you troubleshoot to find out where your bottlenecks are, first I will touch on some of the major performance quirks that sites experience as they grow and I will show you how to check what may be slowing down your server resources.
+So how do you troubleshoot to find out where your bottlenecks are, first I will touch on some of the major performance quirks that sites experience as they grow and I will show you how to check what may be slowing down your server resources.

 Understanding Site Traffic

-Some Plugins and themes can perform fine at certain traffic levels, but as more visitors comes to your site and you have peak times hits, server resources can be pushed to the limit.
-At times a server have more work to do than it can accomplish, and it will become overloaded.
+Some Plugins and themes can perform fine at certain traffic levels, but as more visitors come to your site and you have peak times hits, server resources can be pushed to the limit.
+At times a server has more work to do than it can accomplish, and it will become overloaded.
 What do you need to do, you ensure that the request to your site uses fewer server resources and uses as little effort as possible to render and serve the web page.
 To do this you need to make sure that you serve less, serve more efficiently, or both.
 So what can you do to achieve this, I will be showing you how to tune the backend (e.g. MySQL) and the frontend.

 The Backend (MySQL)

 WordPress uses MySQL in the backend to serve your webpages, MySQL uses the most resources on your server and without MySQL, your website will not work.
-How do WordPress PHP code interact with MySQL, in principal PHP sends a query to the MySQL server, the PHP process waits until the database responds with data.
+How does WordPress PHP code interact with MySQL, in principal PHP sends a query to the MySQL server, the PHP process waits until the database responds with data.
 So the longer a MySQL query takes to run, the longer it will take your entire site to load.
-That’s why it is important to minimizing each page load, as this is one of the most effective task you can do to get your site loading faster for your site visitors.
+That’s why it is important to minimizing each page load, as this is one of the most effective tasks you can do to get your site loading faster for your site visitors.

 You need to identify where your slowest queries come from.
-For this you need to add
+For this, you need to add

 define( ‘SAVEQUERIES’, true );

-to your wp-config.php file so you can analyze them later with the WordPress Debug Objects plugin, I suggest that you install the WordPress Developer Plugin that will give you all the resources to debug your site, you should install this on your development environment.
+to your wp-config.php file, so you can analyze them later with the WordPress Debug Objects plugin, I suggest that you install the WordPress Developer Plugin that will give you all the resources to debug your site, you should install this on your development environment.